peter88213/novelyst/docs/help/export_menu.md

 text document (odt) with chapter and scene markers.
 File name suffix is `_proof`.

+-   Only "normal" chapters and scenes are exported.
+Chapters and scenes marked "unused", "todo" or "notes" are not exported.
 -   Scenes beginning with `<HTML>` or `<TEX>` are not exported.
--   All other chapters and scenes are exported, whether "used" or "unused".
 -   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   The document contains chapter `[ChID:x]` and scene `[ScID:y]`
     markers (according to yWriter 5 standard). **Do not touch lines